5. JavaScript API Reference

 5.6.
 Entry Points

-Each entry point in the compiled futhark program has an entry point method on the FutharkContext
+Each entry point in the compiled futhark program for the WASM wrapper has an entry point method on the FutharkContext, and for the WebGPU wrapper, each entry point is exposed through the entry field of the FutharkModule object:

 FutharkContext.<entry_point_name>(in1, ..., inN)

 The entry point function taking the N arguments of the Futhark entry point function, and returns the result.
-If the result is a tuple the return value is an array.
+For the WASM wrapper, if the result is a tuple the return value is an array.
+For the WebGPU wrapper, if there are multiple outputs, the return value is an array of outputs in order.